 It’s Bigger and Brighter Than Ever

-This year’s celebration will be bigger and brighter than ever with three million LED lights!
+This year’s celebration will be bigger and brighter than ever with four million LED lights!

 The zoo is covered with lights!
 From the candy cane forest to fairyland to tunnels of light.